Guillermo Cuellar - Host Potter

 Minsoo Yuh, Athens, GA

-My work is a reflection of my journey of self-examination and personal growth, exploring the depth of humanity, nature, and life through the inspiration derived from the intrinsic quality of clay and nature's elements.”
+Minsoo's practice is a reflection of her journey of self-examination and personal growth, exploring humanity, nature, and life through the inspiration derived from the intrinsic qualities of clay and nature's elements.

 www.minsooyuhceramics.com